sanadhis/ADA-2017/project/README.md

 |Week 5<br>**28.11.2017 - 05.12.2017**|<ul><li>Final check with our results.</li><li> Decide the way to present our work(report or data story).</li></ul>|
 |Week 6<br>**05.12.2017 - 12.12.2017**|<ul><li>Work on report/data story.</li><li> Improve the organization of notebook and improve the space/time efficiency.</li></ul>|
 |Week 7<br>**12.12.2017 - 19.12.2017**|<ul><li>Finalize report/data story and notebook.</li></ur>|

-# Questions for TAs
-Add here some questions you have for us, in general or project-specific.

 # Citation for the Dataset
 - SecondHandSongs dataset, the official list of cover songs within the Million Song Dataset,